gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ## Story: Build author is informed when model rule targets unknown model object

 # Milestone x - Make things faster

+## Feature: Tasks are not created or configured when not referenced in a build

+Only fire the rules to create and configure a task when it is referenced in a build:

+- Added to the task graph.
+- When required for `gradle tasks`
+- Building certain tooling API models.
+- Using `TaskContainer` to query task instances.

+### Test cases

+- Build script configuration closure is executed when `someTask` is required:
+    - Task is added to task graph
+    - Running `gradle tasks`
+    - Building `GradleProject` tooling API model.
+    - Using `TaskContainer` to query task instances.
+- Build script configuration closure is not executed when `someTask` is not required:
+    - Running `gradle help`
+    - Running `gradle someTask` in another project.
+    - Using `TaskContainer` to query task names.

 ## Feature: Rule is not executed when its outputs are up to date